 Researchers and Academics in the School of Health and Social Care have extensive practical experience and professional links across the health and social care sectors.
 The School maintains close industry links to ensure that teaching is informed by the latest developments in practice and policy.

-The LLM International Business Law is designed for law graduates and professionals who wish to develop the specialist legal expertise required in today’s global economy.
+The LLM International Corporate And Commercial Law is designed for law graduates and professionals who wish to develop the specialist legal expertise required in today’s global economy.

 The LLM International Law programme is designed for those who wish to develop specialist expertise in international law.

 International Relations provides a critically important platform for understanding many of the key contemporary issues and debates of our times.

 The School of Social and Political Sciences benefits from an active research base ensuring that staff are involved in current debates and that you are made aware of relevant developments and issues.
 Each research student is supported by a programme of research training.
 You will be expected to identify an original area of academically relevant research and agree an approved programme of research with a tutor.